Bertha Palmer: Personal life and marriage

 Palmer was an early member of the Chicago Woman's Club, and part of the General Federation of Women's Clubs; this group of working women met to discuss social problems and develop solutions.
 They supported kindergartens until the city made them part of the school system, campaigned for inexpensive milk for impoverished children, and better care for children of imprisoned mothers.
 She was also an early member of the Fortnightly Club of Chicago, alongside Jane Addams and Ellen Martin Henrotin, and was a patron of the Women's Trade Union League that worked to start unions and safe working conditions for factory girls.
 She and Mr. Palmer were also members of the esteemed Chicago Club.
 Even though the Palmer House did sell alcohol, Palmer was quite interested in the Women's Christian Temperance Union.
+She helped found the Chicago chapter of the Daughters of the American Revolution but later learned she did not qualify for membership.

 Palmer approved of Jane Addams' work at Hull House and gave aid when needed to the civil service.
 Her main goal was women's education and funding programs that would help. "'If funds were lacking for any good cause, or if we had to make up a quota, we just asked the Potter Palmers,' commented Mrs. Carter H. Harrison, the Mayor's wife".
 While she never was a suffragette, she did understand the importance of rights for women, believing that men and women should work together to solve their problems.
 She was a socialite woman who followed the problems and difficulties of the classes lower than her own.